 - a.
 General The Authority may appoint such staff (Officers) as it considers necessary to carry out its functions. - b.
 Principal Officers The Authority has designated as Principal Officers: - Chief Fire Officer (Statutory Officer) - Deputy Chief Fire Officer (Non Statutory Officer) - Assistant Chief Fire Officer (Non Statutory Officer) - c.
-In addition the Solicitor to the Authority and Monitoring Officer is a Statutory Officer under Section 5 of the Local Government and Housing Act 1989 and the Director of Finance and Procurement is a Statutory Officer under Section 151 of the Local Government Act 1972, "the s.151 Officer" (also known as the Chief Finance Officer).
+In addition the Monitoring Officer is a Statutory Officer under Section 5 of the Local Government and Housing Act 1989 and the Director of Finance and Procurement is a Statutory Officer under Section 151 of the Local Government Act 1972, "the s.151 Officer"